-- If using the serrano, remove the stem, ribs, and seeds; thinly slice the serrano crosswise on the diagonal.
+- If using the serrano, remove the stem, ribs, and seeds; thinly slice the serrano crosswise.
 Set aside half for garnish.
 Wash your hands after handling.

-Stir in the mee goreng blend and the pork and any accumulated juices and cook until the sauce is thickened slightly and the pork is warmed through, 1 to 2 minutes.
+Stir in the mee goreng sauce base and your protein and any accumulated juices.
+Cook until the sauce is thickened slightly and the protein is heated through, 1 to 2 minutes.
 Stir in the scrambled eggs.
 Remove from the heat and season to taste with salt and pepper.

 - Time the ramen.

 - Measure the onion.